akxxh222/INFOSYS-SPRINGBOARD-Food-Trends-Understanding-Customer-Preferences-Team-A-Group-1-Batch-11/README.md

 ## Conclusion:

-The project successfully analyzed customer ordering behaviour and food preferences using Power BI dashboards.
-It converted raw data into meaningful and actionable insights through effective visualization.
-Key patterns related to ordering platforms, time preferences, service quality, and affordability were clearly identified.
-The project demonstrates the practical application of data analytics concepts in a real-world scenario.
+The project successfully analyzed customer ordering behavior and food preferences using interactive Power BI dashboards, transforming raw data into structured, meaningful, and actionable insights.
+Through systematic data preprocessing, cleaning, and visualization, the analysis identified clear patterns in ordering platforms, peak time preferences, spending habits, service quality, and affordability trends.
+The dashboards enabled complex data to be interpreted in a simple and visually intuitive manner, making key insights easy to understand.

+Overall, the project demonstrates the practical application of data analytics concepts in a real-world business context.
+It highlights how effective visualization and analytical reasoning can support better decision-making, improve operational strategies, and enhance customer satisfaction.
+By converting data into insights, the project showcases the value of data-driven approaches in understanding consumer behavior and optimizing services.

 ## Contributors: